IRIS Shahid Sayyad Shirazi: History

-Bagheri stated that the construction of this naval vessel took place at the Specialized Naval Center in Bushehr.
+On 4 March 2026, during the 2026 Iran war, footage released by the United States Central Command appeared to show a strike on Shahid Sayyad Shirazi.
+Iranian authorities did not immediately provide detailed official confirmation regarding the extent of the damage or possible casualties.

+Strike on the Islamic Revolutionary Guard Corps Navy catamaran corvette IRIS Shahid Sayyad Shirazi (FS313-03) during the 2026 Iran war.
+Image released by United States Central Command.

+Footage released by the United States Central Command appeared to show a strike on the vessel during the incident.
+Imagery published alongside the statement showed an explosion and fire on the deck area of a catamaran-style vessel identified as Shahid Sayyad Shirazi.
+According to USA the ship sunk after the strike.

+Overview

 This domestically manufactured warship boasts several features, including stealth capabilities that reduce its detection by enemy radar and detection systems, as well as the capacity to patrol an area spanning 5500 nmi.
 Measuring 67 m in length, 20 m in width, and displacing 600 tons, Shahid Sayyad Shirazi is powered by four engines and has the capability to accommodate a combat helicopter.
 They can also deploy with three rocket-armed fast boats.
 Designed in a catamaran style for oceanic operations, it can achieve a maximum speed of 45 kn.

 Additionally, the ship is outfitted with the Nawab missile system featuring vertical launch capabilities, as well as the Sayad cruise missile, which has a range of 700 km.